-I just found out that own only one Atari Keypad controller that still works.
+I just found out that only one Atari Keypad controller that I own still works.
 In the late 1990s I picked up 6 of them for 6 dollars and cannot say I really use them all that often.
 So when I decided to fire them up to play Brain Games this weekend, I was surprised to find that each one had at least one button broken, except one.
 I have since moved that controller out of my controller box to a safer spot.
 Not that I really need to, I only own 2 games that use the Keypad, neither of which I will usually go out of my way to play.
-Oh, I think I just gave away the gist of this review.
+One of those is the 1978 Larry Kaplan game, Brain Games.

-Okay so that cats out of the the bag.
-I did not enjoy Brain Games, even though I thought I did.
-I picked this game up at a Garage Sale a few years back with positive memories of playing it at a friend’s house as a kid.
-I brought it home, put it in my cartridge box and promptly forgot about it until last week when I was fishing through the box for my copy of H.E.R.O and made a mental not to review it next.
+I do not enjoy Brain Games, even though I thought I did.
+I picked it up at a Garage Sale a few years back with positive memories of playing it at a friend’s house as a kid.
+I brought it home, put it in my cartridge box and promptly forgot about it until last week when I was fishing through the box for my copy of H.E.R.O and made a mental note to review it next.